Bio-poetics

 (Or, Beings Informed)

-Systems organize beings according to their states, according to the dynamic variables that qualify changes in their forms: e.g., having more or less momentum or having more or less energy.
+Systems organize beings according to their states—that is, according to the dynamic variables that qualify transformations in their form: e.g., having more or less momentum, possessing more or less energy.

-An ontogeny of states coordinates the constituents of a state space.
-Or in other words, an ontogeny of states determines whether or not a state space is measurable.
+An ontogeny of states coordinates the constituents of a state space by actualizing these potentials in determinate ways.
+In other words, an ontogeny of states determines whether or not a state space is measurable and how such measurability configures stability, instability, or fluctuation.

-A phylogeny of states relates two or more different state spaces to one another on the basis of (dis-)similarities in their ontogenies, i.e., (dis-)similarities in the manner in which the different state spaces have been coordinated.
+A phylogeny of states relates two or more different state spaces to one another based on the (dis-)similarities in their ontogenies—i.e., the ways their informational dynamics have been coordinated across domains.

-A system is an organization that admits beings according to their states.
+A system is an organization that admits beings according to their states—that is, according to how their becoming has been informed through patterns of transformation.

-• A systemic failure is a dis-organization that occurs when beings that have been denied because of their noisy crises make so much noise that they compromise the systems that deny them.
+A systemic failure is a dis-organization that occurs when beings in critical states—excluded for the intensity or noise of their crisis—generate so much disruption that they compromise the systems that denied them.

 Session 6.4: Complexes

-Complexes organize beings according to their actions, according to the ways that their dynamic variables affect one another: e.g., the way in which a being's momentum affects and is affected by its energy.
+Complexes organize beings according to their actions—that is, according to how their dynamic variables affect and are affected by one another: e.g., how a being’s momentum influences and is influenced by its energy.

-An ontogeny of actions coordinates the constituents of a function space.
-Or, in other words, an ontogeny of actions determines whether or not a function space is measurable.
+An ontogeny of actions coordinates the constituents of a function space by actualizing these potentials in determinate ways.
+In other words, an ontogeny of actions determines whether and how variables within a system can affect and be affected by one another.

-A phylogeny of actions relates two or more different function spaces to one another on the basis of (dis-)similarities in their ontogenies, i.e., (dis-)similarities in the manner in which the different function spaces have been coordinated.
+A phylogeny of actions relates two or more different function spaces to one another based on (dis-)similarities in their ontogenies—i.e., based on how variable relations have been coordinated across domains.

-A complex is an organization that admits beings according to their actions.
+A complex is an organization that admits beings according to their actions—that is, according to how their becoming unfolds through variable relations and interpretive dynamics.

-• A standardizing complex can only admit beings that are re-active.
+• A standardizing complex admits only beings that are re-active.
+It enforces determinacy and unidirectional dependence, excluding relational variability.

-• A normalizing complex and an optimizing complex can admit beings that are inter-active alongside beings that are re-active.
+• A normalizing complex and an optimizing complex admit beings that are inter-active alongside those that are re-active.
+They permit predictable feedback relations so long as they remain within tolerable or beneficial bounds.

-• A segregating complex can admit beings that are intra-active alongside beings that are inter-active and re-active, provided that intra-active beings are “well behaved” and not too noisy.
+• A segregating complex admits beings that are intra-active alongside beings that are inter-active and re-active—provided the intra-active relations do not produce excessive noise, uncertainty, or indeterminacy.

-• A complex failure is a dis-organization that occurs when beings that have been denied because of their noisy intra-activity make so much noise that they compromise the complexes that deny them.
+A complex failure is a dis-organization that occurs when intra-active beings—excluded for their indeterminate or noisy entanglements—generate such disruptive resonance that they compromise the coherence of the complexes that denied them.